Primary Key Points

 2. Vegetables, Fruits, Legumes, And Beans

-When it comes to nourishing your microbiome, fruits, and vegetables are the real superheroes.
-They're like powerhouses of nutrients that your gut bacteria absolutely love.
+When nourishing your microbiome, fruits and vegetables are the real superheroes.
+They're like powerhouses of nutrients that your gut bacteria love.

-Fruits and veggies are loaded with fiber, a type of carbohydrate that your body can't fully digest.
+Fruits and veggies are loaded with fiber, a carbohydrate your body can't fully digest.
 But guess what?
 Your gut bacteria can!
 They happily munch on that fiber, and in doing so, they flourish and grow.

 Some high-fiber foods that make your gut bacteria jump for joy include raspberries, artichokes, green peas, whole grains, broccoli, chickpeas, lentils, bananas, and apples.
 These foods not only provide essential nutrients, but they also act as fuel for your gut bacteria.